 2. Sexual Assault

-- Note about FGM: Female Genital Mutilation (FGM) is a violent sexual assault of a high order of criminality at many levels.
-FGM is usually committed against female babies, children, or women, without consent.
+Note about FGM: Female Genital Mutilation (FGM) is a sexual assault of a high order of criminality.
+FGM is most often committed against female babies, children, or women, without any form of consent.
 The claimed purpose of the crime of FGM is protection of personal property inasmuch as the female is considered to be a chatel or 'property' and the alleged "protection" of FGM is the curbing of female promiscuity since the vicious attack on the genitals damages many nerve endings thus destroying sexual pleasure and blunting libido.
 This is a crime equal to or greater than rape in its violence and consequences.
 It is a sinister conduct practiced all over the world in concealed places.
 The perpetrators of FGM are often performing the FGM violence on many victims and therefore the sentencing for FGM criminals should reflect the impact of the crime.
 Some countries have legislated FGM as a crime and others have not and in those cases it must be treated as a serious sexual assault crime.

 3. Was I Raped?